CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 **Note: We could alternatively load any geospatial format supported by GeoPandas or CARTO.
-See the Data Management guide for more information about this**
+See the Data Management guide for more information about this.**

 As we can see for each store we have its name, address, the total revenue by year and a `geometry` column indicating the location of the store.
-This is important because for the enrichment service to work we need a DataFrame with a geometry column encoded as a [shapely](https://pypi.org/project/Shapely/) object.
+This is important because for the enrichment service to work, we need a DataFrame with a geometry column encoded as a [shapely](https://pypi.org/project/Shapely/) object.

-We can now create a new `Enrichment` instance, and since the `stores_df` dataset represents stores locations (points), we can use the `enrich_points` function passing as arguments, the stores DataFrame and a list of `Variables` we have a valid subscription from the Data Observatory catalog.
+We can now create a new `Enrichment` instance, and since the `stores_df` dataset represents stores locations (points), we can use the `enrich_points` function passing as arguments, the stores DataFrame and a list of `Variables` (that we have a valid subscription from the Data Observatory catalog for).

-In this case we are just enriching one variable (the total population), but we could pass a list of them.
+In this case we are only enriching one variable (the total population), but we could enrich a list of them.

 ```python